≡ Menu

 Category #2.

-The second group of folks that we’ll commonly encounter will be those that probably won’t be able to qualify for a traditional life insurance policy.
-These individuals will likely suffer from more severe disabilities as a result of their disease and will most likely not be able to live on their own, work a full-time job or perhaps suffer from some other “type” of pre-existing medical conditionwhich is further complicating their situation.
+The second group of folks we’ll commonly encounter will be those who probably won’t qualify for a traditional life insurance policy.
+These individuals will likely suffer from more severe disabilities as a result of their disease.
+They will most likely not be able to live on their own, work a full-time job, or perhaps suffer from some other “type” of pre-existing medical condition, which is further complicating their situation.

-What you’re generally going to find is that these folks will need to seek out an “alternative” product that won’t require one to have to be able to “medically” qualify for coverage.
-Products such as Accidental Death Policies or Guaranteed Issue Life Insurance policies.
+In cases like these, you’re generally going to find that these folks will need to seek out an “alternative” product that won’t require one to “medically” qualify for coverage—products such as Accidental Death Policies or Guaranteed Issue Life Insurance policies.

 “One size fits all approach!”